ZhengGong-hub/equity_longshort_backtester/README.md

 - make it more general
 - incorporate fundamentals data
 - need to do robust testing with dummy file, to make sure that the shift() is done all correctly.
+- overlay with macro: i.e. risk-free rate
+- plot should follow a certain style